NETWAYS/gitlab-training/Pre/NETWAYS/01_Introduction.md

 # OUR SERVICES AT A GLANCE

 * Conceptual design and planning
-* Workshops & Consulting with one-site implementation
+* Workshops & Consulting with on-site implementation
 * Operating
  * Complete monitoring systems
  * Satellite systems